Generalized Tonic-Clonic Seizures Treatment & Management

 Anticonvulsant Therapy

-Valproic acid is considered the agent of first choice for patients who have multiple seizure types, including generalized tonic-clonic seizures (except in female patients with reproductive capability), since it treats a broad spectrum of seizure types, including myoclonic seizures.
-The unblinded, randomized, controlled Standard Antiepileptic and New Antiepileptic Drug (SANAD) study on the effectiveness of valproate, lamotrigine, or topiramate for generalized and unclassifiable epilepsy supported the primacy of valproate.[4]
+Valproic acid has been considered the AED of choice for patients who have multiple seizure types, including generalized tonic-clonic seizures (except in female patients with reproductive capability), since it treats a broad spectrum of seizure types, including myoclonic seizures.
+The unblinded, randomized, controlled Standard Antiepileptic and New Antiepileptic Drug (SANAD) study on the effectiveness of valproate, lamotrigine, or topiramate for generalized and unclassifiable epilepsy supported the primacy of valproate.
+[4] The selection of AED has to be personalized for each patient due to side-effect profile (e.g., valproic acid can cause weight gain, so if the patient is obese it can worsen that medical issue).

-Phenytoin and carbamazepine are reasonable second options among the older group of AEDs.
-However, the newer medications (eg, lamotrigine, topiramate, zonisamide,[5] levetiracetam) tend to work as well if not better and have better side-effect profiles, especially regarding long-term side effects.
+Phenytoin and carbamazepine are reasonable second options among the older group of AEDs for partial to secondarily generalized seizures (focal to bilateral tonic clonic seizures).
+However, the newer medications (e.g., lamotrigine, topiramate, zonisamide, [5] levetiracetam) tend to work as well if not better and have better side-effect profiles, especially regarding long-term side effects.
 Phenobarbital is still used by many neurologists, though its adverse cognitive effects have led to a decline in its use.

 Special considerations

-The older first-generation AEDs (eg, phenytoin, carbamazepine, phenobarbital, valproic acid) are all known teratogenic agents.
+The older first-generation AEDs (e.g., phenytoin, carbamazepine, phenobarbital, valproic acid, and topiramate) have a teratogenic risk that needs to be considered.

 Vagus Nerve Stimulation

-The US Food and Drug Administration (FDA) has approved vagus nerve stimulation (VNS) only for the treatment of partial seizures.
+The US Food and Drug Administration (FDA) approval for vagus nerve stimulation (VNS) is for the adjunctive treatment of refractory partial seizures.
 Open-label VNS registry results have also shown that some patients with generalized tonic-clonic seizures respond well.
-In many years of clinical use of VNS, many patients with primary generalized seizures have had seizure reduction.
+In more than 20 years of clinical use in the United States, VNS has helped reduce seizures in many patients with primary generalized seizures.

 No other surgical option exists for pure generalized tonic-clonic seizures.
-Patients must be carefully evaluated because some partial seizures with quick secondary bilateral synchrony may be labeled as primary generalized tonic-clonic.
+Patients must be carefully evaluated and may necessitate video-EEG because some partial seizures with quick secondary bilateral synchrony may be labeled as primary generalized tonic-clonic.

 Ketogenic Diet

 A ketogenic diet can be tried to improve seizure control in younger patients whose condition is refractory.
-The ketogenic diet was developed at the Mayo Clinic and Johns Hopkins Institute, and it was based on the observation that seizures improved during periods of starvation.
+The ketogenic diet was popularized at Johns Hopkins and spread widely.
+It was based on the observation that seizures improved during periods of starvation.
 Studies have shown a substantial reduction in seizure frequency in 50% of patients placed on the diet.

 The exact mechanism by which this diet works is not known.
 The diet typically contains a fat-to-carbohydrate ratio of 4:1.
 This diet produces a ketotic state but provides adequate calories for nutrition from proteins and fat.